-The Adviser has engaged Janus Henderson Investors US LLC, a Delaware limited liability company with a principal place of business at 151 Detroit Street, Denver, CO 80206, to act as the Fund's Sub-Adviser (the "Sub-Adviser").
-The Sub-Adviser is registered as an investment adviser with the SEC and is an indirect wholly-owned subsidiary of Janus Henderson Group plc, dba Janus Henderson Investors, a global asset manager with more than 340 investment professionals and expertise across all major asset classes, with approximately \$287 billion in assets under management as of December 31, 2022.
-The Sub-Adviser assists the Adviser in identifying and evaluating potential investments for the Fund and participates in ongoing diligence and monitoring of the Fund's investments.
-The Sub-Adviser and any other sub-adviser retained by the Adviser will be paid by the Adviser at the annual rate of 0.75% on the first \$500,000,000 of average daily net assets allocated to the Sub-Adviser, 0.60% on such average daily net allocated assets between \$500,000,001 and \$1,000,000,000; and 0.50% on such average daily net allocated assets above \$1,000,000,001.
+The Adviser has engaged Janus Henderson Investors US LLC, a Delaware limited liability company with a principal place of business at 151 Detroit Street, Denver, CO 80206, to act as the Fund's non-discretionary Sub-Adviser (the "Sub-Adviser").
+The Sub-Adviser is registered as an investment adviser with the SEC and is an indirect wholly-owned subsidiary of Janus Henderson Group plc, dba Janus Henderson Investors, a global asset manager with more than 340 investment professionals and expertise across all major asset classes, with approximately \$334 billion in assets under management as of December 31, 2023.
+The Adviser currently retains the Sub-Adviser to assist the Adviser in identifying and evaluating potential investments for the Fund and participates in ongoing diligence and monitoring of the Fund's investments.
+The Sub-Adviser is paid by the Adviser at the annual rate of 0.75% on the first \$500,000,000 of average daily net assets allocated to the Sub-Adviser, 0.60% on such average daily net allocated assets between \$500,000,001 and \$1,000,000,000; and 0.50% on such average daily net allocated assets above \$1,000,000,001.